HarshwardhanZalte/HarshwardhanZalte/README.md

 ---

 ## About Me
 - 🔭 I’m currently studying Computer Engineering at Smt.
-Indira Gandhi College of Engineering.
+Indira Gandhi College of Engineering, Navi Mumbai.
 - 🌱 I’m passionate about software development and eager to learn new technologies.
 - 👯 I’m looking to collaborate on projects.
 - 💬 Ask me about Java, Python, C/C++, or anything related to computer science!